hby/hby.github.io/_posts/2015-11-29-a-repl-story.md

   ― _Richard A. O'Keefe, The Craft of Prolog_

 This points out that the key to success involves _understanding_.
 We are in the business of thought work.
-But no two people have the same mind.
+But here's the rub, no two people have the same mind.
 I think the hardest thing in the world is for one mind to understand another mind.
-I often think that many of the debates within the software world could be less volatile if we kept in focus the notion that different minds think differently.
-I helps some people to write their tests first but for others there are situations where this would be a roadblock.
+I'm probably naive in this but I often think that many of the debates within the software world could be less volatile if we kept in focus the notion that different minds think differently.

+And ... are you ready? ... that's ok.

+It helps some people to write their tests first because something clicked in their thinking about ordering things this way and they resonate with this way of working.
+But for others, there are situations where this would be a roadblock to them understanding their problem.
-I want to whisper, "It's ok, you can do what works for you."
+Whenever the debate volume increases I want to whisper, "It's ok, you can do what works for you."
 But that's another story.

-But it does relate to the REPL story in that REPL Enabled Thinking most accurately describes what I'm setting out to do.
+But this idea, that understanding and thinking is paramount, relates to my REPL story because REPL Enabled Thinking most accurately describes what I'm setting out to do.
-To come to an understanding of my problem by directly manipulating parts of the problem data enabled by the tools I have in the REPL.
-And I can build on the tools by adding functions and saving some to use as part of the final solution.
+As I start to explore this problem and its data, I gain understanding by directly manipulating parts of the data, enabled by the tools I have in the REPL.
+And I can build on these tools by adding more functions, possibly saving some to use as part of the final solution.
-I can also wrote tests as I go to capture how I want things to work as I figure them out.
-Is one fluid work flow where I can do all of these things.
+Along the way, I can write tests, documentation, or whatever, to capture how I want things to work as I figure them out.
+All in the same environment.
+It's one fluid workflow where I can do all of these things at the time that best fits with how I'm thinking about the problem.
 I don't focus on _doing_ as much as learning to _understand_ my problem space.
 It's a subtle shift in thinking but I believe a meaningful one.
-It's also the difference between assuming you know everything about your problem, banging out some code with passing tests, and thinking you're finished.
+It's also the difference between assuming you know everything about your problem, banging out some code with passing tests, and then thinking you're finished.
 Unlikely.

 ## Back to the REPL